-Fights to resume in Nicaragua because ‘boxers have to eat’
+Fights resume in Nicaragua because ‘boxers have to eat’

 “Popular celebrations, massive funerals, marches and similar activities increase the risk of multiple simultaneous outbreaks in the whole country,” warned epidemiologist Álvaro Ramírez.
 “I still don’t understand what the government is betting on.”

-Álvarez said his organization will take some protective measures at the bouts.
-Spectators will be at least 2 meters (6 1/2 feet) from the ring, and medics will take their temperature when they enter.
-They also will have to wear masks.
+Álvarez said his organization was taking protective measures at the bouts.
+Spectators were told to stay at least 2 meters (6 1/2 feet) from the ring, and medics checked temperatures when they entered.
+Face masks were required.

-Boxers also will have “a rigorous medical checkup,” he said, though without a test for the virus, because “none of them have symptoms nor have they gotten sick in training.”
+Boxers also had to have “a rigorous medical checkup,” he said.
+But he said there were no tests for the coronavirus, because “none of them have symptoms nor have they gotten sick in training.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports